Relacosm/illustrA/README.md

 ## Installation

-To use illutrA, clone this repository to your local machine:
+To use illustrA, clone this repository to your local machine:

 ```bash
 git clone https://github.com/Relacosm/illutrA.git